LaughBuddha/LaughBuddha.github.io/index.md

 ## Siddharth Goel

-Graduate Data Science student at University of Pennsylvania .
+Graduate Data Science student at University of Pennsylvania\
 Graduation Date: May 2021

 ###